Balaji277/Balaji277.github.io/_publications/project 2.md

 Results
 ======

-The proposed framework is illustrated using real-time data from experts, collected through interviews and discussions.
-It is found that rate of return on investment (SCPM 27), flexibility of service systems to meet particular customer needs (SCPM 23) and supplier lead time against industry norm (SCPM 33) are significantly weighed in assessing performance of the selected supply chains, with weights 0.07764, 0.06863 and 0.0547, respectively.
-Amazon and Flipkart are seen to stand out among the other supply chains taken for the present study with closeness coefficients as 0.945 and 0.516, respectively.
+-The rate of return on investment, flexibility of service systems, and supplier lead time against industry norm are significant factors in the framework.
+-The weights assigned to these factors are 0.07764, 0.06863, and 0.0547, respectively.
+-Amazon and Flipkart are highlighted as supply chains that stand out among others in the study.
+-The closeness coefficients of Amazon and Flipkart are 0.945 and 0.516, respectively.

 Conclusion
 ======